 The day after we launched, our team gathered in the office for our weekly campus staff meeting.
 I knew that they were thrilled and blown away by the success of the first weekend, but the exhaustion on their faces and in their voices was palpable.
 They had been given incredible tasks, incredible responsibilities, and extremely high expectations...and they were knocking it out of the park!
 But they were spent.
 Emotionally, physically, spiritually, and relationally, they were spent.

-As a Campus Leader, one of my primary responsibilities is to ensure the health and effectiveness of my staff team in carrying out the vision and mission of the church.
+As a Campus Pastor, one of my primary responsibilities is to ensure the health and effectiveness of my staff team in carrying out the vision and mission of the church.
 In terms of effectiveness, they were crushing it; but a season of stress can quickly turn to a pattern of unhealthiness if left unchecked.
 It was obvious to me at this stage of our launch that productivity, morale, and overall effectiveness - not to mention relationships at church and at home - would soon begin to suffer.

 The following Monday, the day after our second weekend as an official campus, I cancelled our staff meeting and abducted my team.
 Literally, I blindfolded them and handcuffed them to a metal bed frame in a dark room.